Capping-WAR/documentation/docs/database.md

             POSTGRES_DB: $NAME
 ```

-Next add the [SQL Definition](https://github.com/Capping-WAR/API/tree/master/database/war.sql) to the same directory.
-Then, three enviorment variables must be set in the docker container upon startup.
-To acomplish this create a file called `.env` and set the contents simmilar to below(change the values where appropriate):
+Next, add the [SQL Definition](https://github.com/Capping-WAR/API/tree/master/database/war.sql) to the same directory.
+Then, three environment variables must be set in the docker container upon startup.
+To accomplish this create a file called `.env` and set the contents similar to below(change the values where appropriate):

 ```bash
 NAME=DB_NAME